ryanbinns/ttwatch/tt_bluetooth.md

       closes the connection.
     * Sometimes the device ends the command normally (`25 -> 00 00 00
       00`).
-    * On at least one occasion that I have logged, the host sends a command (`25 <-- 05 01 00 01`) that seems to hint at some further processing of the ephemeris data file, then reads the file `0x00020001` (again!) before closing the connection.
+    * On at least two occasions that I have logged, the host sends a command (`25 <-- 05 01 00 01`) that seems to hint at some further processing of the ephemeris data file, then reads the file `0x00020001` (again!) before closing the connection.
+    * Newer versions of the app finish up by deleting and then writing various race-related files on the watch (`0x71****`).

 # Mysteries